 - Good character and citizenship; disciplinary records will be reviewed

-The Leadership Fellows program consists of annual activities for the entire group, including a group retreat, service projects, peer-to-peer mentoring, annual personal skills assessment, and regular leadership development seminars.
-Other program components are designed around each class.
+The Leadership Fellows program consists of annual activities, including a group retreat with goal settings, service projects, peer-to-peer mentoring, annual personal skills assessment, small group or "family group" outings and discussions, and regular

 During the first and second year, the curriculum will focus on an introduction to leadership theories, personal leadership assessments, group development and teamwork, and affecting change on campus.
 In their junior and senior years, the students will shift their

 Specific class activities include:

 - First year students will participate in an orientation program a few days prior to Viking Venture to introduce to program components as well as each other.
-Additionally, they will participate in the annual Emerging Leaders program and work in the Student Activities Office or another area of Student Affairs to help introduce them to
+Additionally, they will participate in the annual Emerging Leaders program and work in an area of student life to help introduce them to

 - Second year students will serve as facilitators for the Emerging Leaders program and are also expected to serve on a campus committee and/or pursue involvement in student organizations.
 They will be encouraged to pursue a campus work position

 - Third year students will assist in teaching leadership seminars to the younger Leadership Fellows, and they will conduct a needs assessment to determine where additional leadership development programs may be implemented.
 Juniors will spend their second

-- Fourth year students will plan and execute a new leadership program for campus.
+- Fourth year students will plan and execute any new or existing leadership program for campus.
 The seniors will also attend seminars designed to assist them in their transition to leadership after college.
 At the end of their senior year, the graduating Leadership

 The Leadership Fellows Program is coordinated by the Director of Student Activities, though many other departments are involved in the education, program facilitation, and work assignments of the Leadership Fellows.

 High School seniors may apply for a Leadership Fellows Scholarship if they have been accepted into Berry, have a minimum 3.0 Berry-calculated GPA and have had leadership experiences during their high school career.

-Fellows online application is 5pm EST on Friday, January 24, 2014.
+Fellows online application is 5pm EST on Monday, February 1, 2016.
 Applications submitted after this date may still be considered if the applicant has outstanding leadership experiences and if there are any openings for the competition day.

 During the competition, the students will have an opportunity to learn more about leadership at Berry, participate in an individual interview with a faculty member and a current student leader, and work with other applicants on a group project and presentation.
 We will also offer information sessions for parents on the

-Please note that communication regarding the competition and selection process will be made via the email address that the Berry College Admissions Office has on file.
+email@example.com and will be sent to the email address that the Berry College Admissions Office has on file.
 If an email address is not given, communication will be through phone.

 For further information or questions, please contact Cecily Crow, Director of Student Activities, via email at